Validating with a Raspberry Pi: Guide

 ), as well as your sync progress.

-with a Pi.
-If you're sync speed is much slower than this, the root of the problem may be your USB3.0 to SSD adapter.
-See this post for a recommended workaround.
+If your sync speed is much slower than this, the root of the problem may be your USB3.0 to SSD adapter.

-) and switch off your laptop.
+) and/or switch off your laptop.